 References

+References should be consistent and provide full details for accessing the cited work, including page ranges.
+The journal uses the Oxford citation style.
 Games that are likely to be unfamiliar to readers should be referenced with either a footnote listing a relevant URL (ideally to the game's official page), or a citation in the References list to a published work on the game.
 Classic games such as Chess, Go, etc. need not be referenced.

 Game names should be consistently capitalised and in plain text (not italicised or small caps).